Keeping holiday spending in check

 Be sure to get the most from your holiday spending by using smart shopping strategies.
 These strategies help with shopping for food, gifts, or decorations!

 - Plan ahead – we’ve already talked about planning ahead.
 Think now about what your holiday to look like.
-If you need a holiday spending budget, try this one (link to PDF).
+If you need a holiday spending budget, try the one here.

 - Make a list – List everyone that receives a gift from you.

 - Comparison shop - Pre-shop and comparison shop.
 You won’t know if it’s a good deal unless you know the regular full retail price.
 You can pre-shop before the sale starts to know what items might interest you and which retailers provide the items you want.
 It’s easy to comparison shop online to make sure you are getting the best price.
 Sale ads and even sales often begin before Black Friday.
 You can start browsing early in the week.